MYTHS ABOUT THE MIDDLE AGES

 Before Columbus people thought the world was flat

-He did not.
-Obviously the ancestors of todays Native Americans entered North America thousands of years before Columbus.
-Furthermore Columbus was not even the first European to discover America.
-The first European to sight the continent was Bjarni Herjolfsson.
-He was sailing to Greenland in c.985 AD when he sighted a new land (he did not actually land).
+He was not.
+The ancestors of today’s Native Americans entered North America thousands of years before Columbus.
+Furthermore, Columbus was not even the first European to discover America.
+The first European to sight the continent was Bjarni Herjolfsson about 985 AD.
 About 15 years later a man named Leif Ericsson led an expedition to the new land.
-He called parts of North America, Helluland, Markland and Vinland.
-Ericsson spent the winter in Vinland.
-Although he did not return other Vikings did but they failed to establish a permanent colony.
+However, the Vikings failed to establish a permanent colony.

 Blackheath in London got its name because victims of the Black Death from London were buried there

-This is definitely untrue.
+This is a myth.
 It was called Blackheath at the time of the Domesday Book (1086) nearly 300 years before the Black Death of 1348-49.
-There is also a myth that Blackheath got its name because black slaves were sold there, which is obviously nonsense.
-We do not know for sure were its name came from.
+We do not know for sure where its name came from.
 Perhaps the area had dark soil?
-At any rate it had nothing to do with the Black Death or black slaves.
+At any rate, it had nothing to do with the Black Death.

-Golf is an acronym of 'gentlemen only ladies forbidden'
+Golf is an acronym for ‘gentlemen only ladies forbidden’

-This is nonsense.
-The word golf is derived from an old Dutch word 'kolf' which meant club.
+The word golf is derived from an old Dutch word ‘kolf’ which meant club.
 (In the Middle Ages the Dutch played games with clubs but golf proper began in Scotland).
-The Scots changed the word slightly to 'golve' or 'goff'and in time it became our word golf.
+The Scots changed the word slightly to ‘golve’ or ‘Goff’ and in time it became our word golf.

 Archers carried their arrows on their backs

-Only if they were riding horses.
+They only did so if they were riding horses.
 Normally, when on foot archers would carry arrows in containers attached to their belts.
 (It is much easier to retrieve a longbow arrow from your belt than from over your shoulder).
-Robin Hood is usually shown with a quiver of arrows on his back.
-If Robin Hood ever existed it is much more likely he carried his arrows on his belt.

-This is not true for a simple reason - spices were very expensive and only the rich could afford them.
-The rich, of course did not eat tainted meat.
-They only ate the best quality meat!
-Spices were used to enhance the taste of meat.
+This is not true for a simple reason – spices were very expensive and only the rich could afford them.
+The rich, of course, did not eat tainted meat.
+They only ate the best quality of meat!
+In reality, spices were used to enhance the taste of meat.